-In episode 50, I chat with Scott Gellatly of Bollo Empire.
-Scott and Bollo Empire specialise in Podio.
+In episode 50, I chat with Scott Gellatly of Scale My Empire.
+Scott specialises in Podio.
 With hundreds of business tools available today, it is really hard to find one tool to systemise all your workflow and projects in one place.
 Most of them are limited or restricted in what they can do how you can use them.

 That was my problem.
 I did not want to have one tool for this and another for that.
 Fortunately, a colleague Charles Valher told me about this tool – Podio, it’s a project management tool but, it also lets you to do pretty much anything that you want.
 It is more of a business management system than just a project management tool.